Rimsgup4/expert_session_one_-Rimi-gupta-/README.md

  <h2 align="left">To run the code:</h2>

- **1.Cloce the github repository in your computer.https://github.com/Rimsgup4/expert_session_one_-Rimi-gupta-**
+ **1.Cloce the github repository in your computer.https://github.com/Rimsgup4/expert_session_one_-Rimi-gupta-#data-analysis-on-incoming-streams**

-**2.Run dataPreperation.ipynb file which will create two json files in dataStore folder.**
+**2.Run datapreparation.ipynb file which will create two json files in dataStore folder.**

-**3.Run DataBaseSearch.ipynb file to search for movie titles across the newly created data store.**
+**3.Run searching.ipynb file to search for movie titles across the newly created data store.**

 **4.That's it.**